Chart Color Schemes

 Gregory Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Gregory Hills, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+In Gregory Hills, as per the latest Census evaluation, 96.4% of dwellings were houses, with the remaining 3.6% being semi-detached, apartments, or other types.
+This contrasts with Sydney metro's dwelling structure of 55.9% houses and 44.1% other dwellings.
 Home ownership in Gregory Hills stood at 7.9%, with mortgaged dwellings at 60.0% and rented ones at 32.1%.
-The median monthly mortgage repayment in the area was $2,554, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Gregory Hills was $520, compared to Sydney metro's $470.
-Nationally, Gregory Hills' mortgage repayments were significantly higher at $2,554 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,554, surpassing Sydney metro's average of $2,427.
+Meanwhile, the median weekly rent in Gregory Hills was $520, compared to Sydney metro's $470.
+Nationally, Gregory Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing